Amazon Pay

 Make an Amazon Pay Payment

-To make an Amazon Pay payment, you'll need to provide the following data at minimum when calling our /v1/payment-charges API:
+To create an Amazon Pay payment, you'll need to provide the following data at minimum when calling our /v1/payment-charges API:

 Data FieldRequiredDescription